mkdocs/mkdocs/docs/user-guide/styling-your-docs.md

 only supports features in its parent theme and does not support any MkDocs [theme configuration options] in addition to the defaults.

-The mkdocs theme is located in the mkdocs repository at `mkdocs/themes/readthedocs/`.
+The readthedocs theme is located in the mkdocs repository at `mkdocs/themes/readthedocs/`.

 ![ReadTheDocs](http://docs.readthedocs.io/en/latest/_images/screen_mobile.png)